Sexual Identity Veiled and Revealed

-- Edited by Dennis R. Cooley, North Dakota State University, USA and Kelby Harrison, Union Theological Seminary, USA
+- Edited by Dennis R. Cooley, North Dakota State University, USA and Kelby Harrison, University of Southern California, USA

 Shedding light on the meaning of 'passing' and 'outing' in relation to identity, this volume will be of interest to social scientists and scholars of the humanities working on questions of sexuality, identity, embodiment and ethics.